allietealfano/auditorytrainingappupdated/README.md

 Product Owner: Alliete Alfano

-The Auditory Trainning Web-App is currently in its first version.
+The Mission Audition is currently in its first version.
 It is designed for adults with hearing loss who have received a hearing aid or cochlear implant and want to improve their hearing via fun games and other listening activities.